taoketao/pygame_game1/README.md

 Overview:

-    Welcome to Pokemon Battle Arena!
+  - Welcome to Pokemon Battle Arena!
     (.... err, at least the bit I got done before school started again )

-    In this **immersive** experience, take the role of a Pokemon Trainer striving to defeat an army of wild red Bulbasaur with your own blue Bulbasaur!
+  - In this **extremely highly lifelike immersive** experience, take the role of a Pokemon Trainer striving to defeat an army of wild red Bulbasaur with your own blue Bulbasaur!